 Apply for registration

-Application for registration form: For new graduates with recognised qualifications and veterinary practitioners/specialists who have moved to the ACT from another Australian State or Territory, or from outside Australia (mutual registration).
+Standard registration: For new graduates with recognised qualifications and veterinary practitioners who have moved to the ACT from another Australian State or Territory, or from outside Australia (mutual registration).

 Application for Non-practising Veterinary practitioner form: If you wish to maintain current ACT registration and are retired or are on extended leave from practising veterinary science, you may apply for Non-Practising registration.
 People with Non-Practising registration do not need to complete Continuing Professional Development requirements.